GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/11_Particles/04_gpuParticles.md

 ![Particle system with a vector field](../../Images/vectorField.gif)

-All vector field properties are controlled through a @bs::ParticleVectorFieldSettings object, accessible from @bs::TParticleGpuSimulationSettings<Core>::vectorField.
+All vector field properties are controlled through a @bs::ParticleVectorFieldSettings object, accessible from @bs::ParticleGpuSimulationSettings::vectorField.

 To enable the vector field you must assign a @bs::VectorField resource to @bs::ParticleVectorFieldSettings::vectorField.